loraran/hcp3d/README.md

 MATLAB XRD simulations of hcp bulk crystals.
 MSc project (2017-2019).

 This repository consists of all scripts developed in MATLAB to simulate XRD line profiles of hexagonal close-packed bulk crystals with grain interfaces.
-The scripts are separated into two folders: `hcp3d/fulltilt` lists all scripts dedicated to the simulation routines performed, and `hcp3d/extras` lists all scripts developed to extract images and perform pertinent calculations to extract further information on the data obtained.
-A full list of the scripts contained in the repository can be found below.
+The scripts are separated into two folders: `hcp3d/fulltilt` lists all scripts dedicated to the simulation routines performed, and `hcp3d/extras` lists all scripts developed to extract images and perform pertinent calculations to extract further information on the XRD data obtained.
+A full description of the scripts contained in the repository can be found below.

 Disclaimer:
 _MATLAB® is a registered trademark of The MathWorks, Inc. Further information can be found at http://www.mathworks.com._